Resolving the Human Subjects Status of Machine Learning's Crowdworkers: Common Rule and ML Research

-\subsubsection{Loopholes in Research Oversight}
+\subsection{Loopholes in Research Oversight}

+The analysis in the previous section illustrates one challenge that ML research poses for research ethics.
 Part of the ethical rationale for the oversight of research with human participants is that the interests of study participants can be put at risk when researchers interact with or intervene upon them for the purpose of generating generalizable knowledge.
 These risks can derive from the nature of the interaction or intervention, or from the use that is made of the resulting information.
-A loophole in research oversight has been defined ``as the unilateral ability of a researcher to avoid an oversight requirement without altering the substantive research procedures performed on participants'' \citep{london2020loopholes}.
+A loophole in research oversight has been defined ``as the unilateral ability of a researcher to avoid an oversight requirement without altering the substantive research procedures performed on participants'' \cite{london2020loopholes}.
 Loopholes in research oversight are morally troubling, in part, because they violate a concern about equal treatment for like cases: if researchers interact with individuals for the purpose of generating data that is about those individuals and generalizable knowledge is produced from the study or analysis of that data, then the interests of those individuals should receive the same level of oversight regardless of how the labor in this process is organized.
 However, two features of ML research make the Common Rule particularly prone to loopholes: the way that labor is divided between the collection and the analysis of data and the way that research questions often arise after data collection.

-\paragraph{Scenario 1} In traditional biomedical or social science research it is common for the same individuals who collect data to also analyze that data in the course of their research.
+\paragraph{Scenario 1} It is clear that the Common Rule envisions several ways in which labor might be divided in research.
+First, in traditional biomedical or social science research it is common for the same individuals who collect data to also analyze that data in the course of their research.
 This division of labor is presupposed in 45 CFR 46.102 (e)(1)(i) which says that when a researcher conducting research ``[o]btains information or biospecimens through intervention or interaction with the individual, \emph{and} uses, studies, or analyzes the information or biospecimens'', that research activity would be categorized as human subjects research.
+In this scenario, ethics review covers two morally weighty aspects of this division of labor: whether researchers interact with participants in ways that respect their autonomy and safeguard their welfare and whether they use the information that they obtain from these interactions in a way that respects the rights and welfare of the people this information is about.